niinortey12/arvtest/README.md

 # Arvato Project

-This Project was created using Bootstrap, React and Google map API.
-I used npm package react-google-autocomplete which helps us to give Google MAP API object and we used that and started autocomplete the Address whenever user type something.
+This Project was created using Bootstrap, Javascript React and Google map API.
+I used npm package react-google-autocomplete which gives Google MAP API object and to start the autocomplete the Address whenever user type something in the address fields.

 The Google Map API was used to display the address by taking the place_id from Google Object.